 Iraqi Family Gets Good News

-Blake, founder of Troop ID, a McLean, Va., company that digitally verifies military credentials for businesses that offer discounts, reached out to friends and tech colleagues for financial help and supplies for Roy's father, mother, 11-year-old sister, and 22-year-old brother.
-The family is leaving behind nearly all of their possessions, says Blake.
-Resettlement agencies offer $200 per family member, per month, and social services.
-But Blake, who plans to meet them at the airport, says they need more resources to make the adjustment to US life.
-He firmly believes the move will give them a safer, more promising future: "I've fought so hard for this family to have justice.
+Blake, whose company digitally verifies military credentials, recently reached out to friends and tech colleagues for financial help and supplies for Roy's father, mother, 11-year-old sister, and 22-year-old brother.
+They're leaving behind nearly all their possessions and the monthly $200 per family member stipend they'll get from resettlement agencies won't be enough to start a US life.
+Blake, who plans to meet the family at the airport, says the move will give them a safer, more promising future: "I've fought so hard for this family to have justice.
 It's overwhelming."